If you’re looking for ways to save on printer ink (from printing all those awesome coupons😉 ), here’s a few helpful tips for ya…

 Already have an inkjet printer?
 Then you may want to consider a Continuous Flow System.
 This system will help you save big bucks on printer ink as it eliminates the need for replacement ink cartridges.
 For more information on this economical system, click here.

 Best Places to Purchase Ink:

-* I bought a Brother Laser when it was on sale at one of the office stores.
+I bought a Brother Laser when it was on sale at one of the office stores.
 I used the black tape trick (YouTube video shows you how) and have had printer for over 2 years and just now replaced the toner it came with.
 This is with my major coupon printing and my husband printing college work.
 I also do the Office Max rewards program and get the cases of paper for pennies after rewards every time it is offered.
-(Head here to see how you can score FREE paper at Staples this week!)

 What are some ways you save on printer ink?
 Please Share!